 This campground is pet friendly with a fenced area to let your dog run free.
 (It’s so nice to travel to destinations where pets are allowed, isn’t it?)

-Artillery Ridge is the only campground in Gettysburg that offers overnight accommodations for horses.
+Of all of the campgrounds near Gettysburg PA, Artillery Ridge is the only one that offers overnight accommodations for horses.
 In addition to stalls, they have a warm-up riding arena and round pen, as well as open gate corrals.

 If you don’t have your own horse but want to take a Gettysburg horseback tour, you’re in luck.